logzly. Bath & Tile DIY

 Tools You’ll Need (And Why)

-Tip: If you’re on a budget, a simple plastic squeeze tube works for small jobs, but a gun makes larger jobs faster and more even.
+Tip: If you’re on a budget, a simple plastic squeeze tube works for small jobs, but a gun makes larger jobs faster and more even, which is ideal for a budget‑friendly bathroom renovation.

 Step‑By‑Step Application